Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/mt/dataprep/index.rst

    Matplotlib canvas widget for the actual plot.

    This routine will also allow the picking and movement of nodes of data.

-   :param parent: Reference to the parent routine.
-The default is None.
-   :type parent: parent, optional

    .. py:method:: button_press_callback(event)